-Ein Maboa is a unique natural phenomenon. the spring’s pool empties completely and refills again throughout the day.
-The cycle occurs every few hours or every few days depending on the water flow in the spring.
+EIN MABOAEin Maboa is a unique natural phenomenon.
+The spring’s pool empties and refills again throughout the day.
+The cycle occurs every few hours or every few days, depending on the water flow in the spring.
 Access is with a very short walk from the road that goes down from the village Alon towards Wadi Qelt.

 - Parking: GPS 31.838297, 35.352349

 - Price: Free